tpmmthomas/piano-reduction-with-midibert/complete_chord_identification/readme.txt

-code is in pipeline.ipynb
+The key code is in pipeline.ipynb

-all folders are the dependencies

-the running environment is specified in requirements.txt
+The running environment is specified in requirements.txt

-python 3.6 is used
+Python 3.6 is used

 -----------------------------------------------